-A cloud agnostic platform is a software application that can be implemented on-premises or in the cloud while remaining independent and scalable regardless of the environment.
+A cloud agnostic platform is a software application that can be implemented on-premises or in the cloud to do Hybrid Cloud Solutions while remaining independent and scalable regardless of the environment.
 As enterprises embrace public cloud computing, they must ensure that their apps are designed to work with any infrastructure.

 Birthed in response to this need for better agility, these cloud agnostic platforms provide an independent approach for enterprise application development.
 In particular, these cloud agnostic platforms reduce costs by allowing developers to test code locally without connecting back into paid servers or as needed without impacting business continuity.